hammerstonedev/query_builder_workshop/README.md

 # Branch 04

 ## Steps:
-1. Run rails db:seed to pick up the numeric column "Number of Pets"
+1. Run rails db:reset to pick up the numeric column "Number of Pets"
-2.
+2. Uncomment ln: 21 to allow for the numeric condition filter